saturn597/mosaigraph/README.md

 Examples
 =====================
-Say we want to make a mosaic that looks like [this image](http://saturn597.github.io/mosaics/monaface.jpg), part of the Mona Lisa.
+Say we want to make mosaics that look like [this image](http://saturn597.github.io/mosaics/monaface.jpg), part of the Mona Lisa.
 Say we saved that image as "monaface.jpg."
+That will be our "base image."

 Say we also have about 18,500 portrait paintings that we obtained from [Wikiart](http://www.wikiart.org/).
 They're stored in the directory "~/mosaics/portraits".
 These portraits will serve as "pieces" of our mosaic.
+They are our candidate images.

 Start by preprocessing the portrait paintings and saving the results to a file called "portraitpreprocessing".
 To do this, run the following command: